ICU812/carbon-intensity-tracker/README.md

 ## Troubleshooting

-- Ensure database is seeded before running API.
+- Ensure the database is seeded before running API:
     - carbon-intensity-tracker-api/src/db/carbon_intensity.sqlite
-- Ensure correct Node.js version is installed.
+- Ensure ports `3001` (API) and `8080` (UI) are free / not in use.
+- Ensure your local setup matches the prerequisites versions.
 - Check logs if any errors occur on startup.
+- Use `docker compose logs` to check container logs when troubleshooting Docker.

 ## Authors
 Calum Brunt